Privacy Policy

 You can also find more information about how the CRAs use personal data, and your data protection rights with the CRAs, here: https://ico.org.uk/for-the-public/credit/

-We’ll send you marketing information if you agree to receive it, from us or from our partners.
+We may send you marketing communications about our products and services, and those of our Zuto Partners.
+In certain instances, we may ask you for your explicit consent to market to you, but in other cases we may rely on our legitimate interests in promoting our business and our products and services.
+In each case you will be given the opportunity to opt-out in each marketing communication.
 You can unsubscribe at any time.
 You should be aware that if you opt out of marketing, you may continue to receive communications from us about your own products.
 These are called “service messages” and are not marketing communications.

 Before we send you any marketing communications, we will make sure that either: